 Go to the training page for information on upcoming workshops and drop-in sessions.

 If at any time you have a question about the assessment, please reach out us: IRSA Team.

-Report data in the U of T Tableau server is updated once a week on Thursday AM by the IRSA Team.
-Any changes that were made to the assessments in the REDCap survey tool in the prior week will be reflected then.
+Report data in the U of T Tableau server is updated once a week on Thursday AM by the DAI-IRSA Team.
+Any changes that were made to the data asset inventories or assessments in the REDCap survey tool in the prior week will be reflected then.